-Data shows flood of opioids across US, many of them generics
+Data show many companies contributed to US opioid crisis

 Records kept by the federal Drug Enforcement Administration show that 76 billion oxycodone and hydrocodone pills — the vast majority of them generics, not brand names — were shipped to U.S. pharmacies from 2006 to 2012.

-The annual number swelled by more than 50 percent over that period of time even as the body count climbed.
+The annual number swelled by more than 50 percent during that period of time even as the body count climbed.
 The powerful painkillers flowed faster even after Purdue Pharma was fined $635 million for falsely marketing OxyContin as less addictive than other opioids.

 “I think the scale of this is stunning,” Keith Humphreys, a Stanford University professor who researches opioids, said in an interview.

 He also noted that the data shows that the places that received the most drugs per capita are the ones with the most overdoses per capita: “It really looks like wherever you spread the most gas, you get the most fires.”

 At the same time, the data illustrates how complicated it could be for the courts to figure out who should be held accountable for the public health disaster.
 More than 2,000 state, local and tribal governments have sued members of the drug industry in the biggest and possibly most complicated litigation of its kind ever in the U.S.